Leonberger: History

 The modern look of the Leonberger, with darker coats and black masks, was developed during the latter part of the 20th century by reintroducing other breeds, such as the Newfoundland.
 This was necessary because breeding stocks of the Leonberger were seriously affected by the two world wars.
-During World War I, reportedly, only five Leonbergers survived World War I and were bred until World War II when, again, almost all Leonbergers were lost.
+Only five Leonbergers survived World War I and were bred until World War II when, again, almost all Leonbergers were lost.
 During the two world wars, Leonbergers were used to pull the ammunition carts, a service to the breed's country that resulted in the Leonbergers' near-destruction.
 Karl Stadelmann and Otto Josenhans are credited as the breed's saviors, bringing them back from almost extinction.
 Leonbergers today can have their ancestry traced to the eight dogs that survived World War II.

 Traditionally, Leonbergers were kept as farm dogs and were much praised for their abilities in watchdog and draft work.
 They were frequently seen pulling carts around the villages of Bavaria and surrounding districts.
 Around the beginning of the 20th century, Leonbergers were imported by the government of Canada for use as water rescue/lifesaving dogs.
 The breed continues in that role today, along with the Newfoundland, Labrador Retriever, and Golden Retriever; they are used at the Italian School of Canine Lifeguard.
 They have been used successfully as flock guard dogs.

 The Leonberger received American Kennel Club recognition as a member of the Working Group on January 1, 2010, alongside the Icelandic Sheepdog and the Cane Corso.
 It was the 167th breed to be recognized by the AKC.

 In popular culture

 The Lifetime TV movie Grumpy Cat's Worst Christmas Ever features a Leonberger that becomes a victim of a dognapping, co-starring with the famous Grumpy Cat.

 In the story Murphy and the Great Surf Rescue in Gill Lewis' Puppy Academy series of children's books, Murphy is a Leonberger puppy whose special skill is swimming.

 The graphic music video "Deutschland" by German rock band Rammstein portrays the symbolic figure of Germania giving birth to Leonberger puppies.

 Leonberger dogs are represented in many stamps from around the world.

+In Norwegian author Karin Fossum's Inspector Sejer series, the title character has a Leonberger named Kollberg.

+Three Leonberger dogs (one was a female, and two males) played the main character Buck in The Call of the Wild: Dog of the Yukon (1997), a Canadian rendition of Jack London's Call of the Wild which stars Rutger Hauer as John Thornton and is narrated by Richard Dreyfuss.
+The breed chosen in this movie was not the one identified as Buck in the novel.